SophieDufrane/celebrateit-platform/README.md

 - **Best Practices:** 74% (see note below)
 - **SEO:** 100%

-**Cloudinary Cookie Warning:**
-Pages received a **Best Practices score of 74%** due mostly to a third-party cookie warning.
+> Note: Pages received a **Best Practices score of 74%** due mostly to a third-party cookie warning.
-Since this warning originates from Cloudinary's image delivery system, it cannot be fully resolved without self-hosting or proxying images.
+> Since this warning originates from Cloudinary's image delivery system, it cannot be fully resolved without self-hosting or proxying images.
 As this would negatively impact performance and development scalability, it was left in place.
 Functionality and user privacy are not affected.

 <details>
   <summary>Lighthouse Home Page</summary>